andreacivita/Laravel-ApiCrudGenerator/README.md

 ## AUTHORS

 This package has been originally developed by [Andrea Civita](https://github.com/andreacivita)<br>
-A special thanks goes to [Bastianjoel](https://github.com/bastianjoel) for it's pull request
+A special thanks goes to [Bastianjoel](https://github.com/bastianjoel) for his pull request